Air Duct Cleaning

 Some homeowners are more sensitive to these contaminants than others.
 Allergy and asthma sufferers, as well as young children and the elderly, tend to be more susceptible to the types of poor indoor air quality that air duct cleaning can help address.

-The push-pull method in duct cleaning uses a powerful vacuum (negative pressure) to pull debris out while simultaneously using compressed air tools, like whips or nozzles, to push dust and buildup from the vents towards the main trunk lines where the vacuum collects it, ensuring thorough removal of contaminants from the entire duct system.
-This creates a dynamic, "tornado-like" effect that dislodges and extracts dirt, allergens, and other particles, improving indoor air quality.
+The push-pull method in duct cleaning uses a powerful vacuum (negative pressure) to pull debris out while simultaneously using compressed air tools—like whips or nozzles—to push dust and buildup from the vents toward the main trunk lines.
+This ensures the thorough removal of contaminants from the entire duct system and creates a dynamic, "tornado-like" effect that dislodges and extracts dirt, allergens, and other particles, significantly improving indoor air quality.

 How it works: